markpatton/pass-uber-interleaved/pass-support/pass-nihms-loader/README.md

 The following is required to run this tool:

 * Java 8 or later
-* Download latest nihms-data-transform-load-cli-{version}-shaded.jar from
+* Download latest nihms-data-transform-load-cli-exec.jar from
   the [releases page](https://github.com/OA-PASS/nihms-submission-etl/releases) and place in a folder on the machine where the application will run.